kensuio/exercise-dev-backend/go/carrier-pricing/README.md

 - The software and its ecosystem will be run and tested on a local computer.

 _Note: You can use Docker and docker-compose to provide the databases._

-_Note: Use only the standard lib, except for the database drivers._
+_Note: Ideally, you can should only use only the standard lib, except for the database drivers.
+But if you have a better library to complete the exercise, justify so. _